syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Container-Type.md

 ## Filled

 The background of the input view will be filled with container color, and its stroke (at the bottom edge) color and thickness will be changed based on its states.
-It can be enabled by setting the [ContainerType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfTextInputLayout.html#Syncfusion_Maui_Core_SfTextInputLayout_ContainerType) property to [Filled](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ContainerType.html#Syncfusion_Maui_Core_ContainerType_Filled).
+It can be enabled by setting the `ContainerType` property to `Filled`.

 {% tabs %}